cdig/cd-module/README.md

 ### IE10+ only
-We don't need Modernizr or UAParser.
-The LBS site will serve as gatekeeper.
+In addition to dropping support for IE9, we're also no longer checking whether the user's browser is good enough to run our stuff (since the code needed to do that was NOT light).
+LBS will serve as the gatekeeper, withholding our content from unworthy browsers.

 ### SWFs Considered Harmful
 SWF support has been removed from cd-module.
-If you need to use a SWF in a module, please install [cd-swf-pack](/cdig/cd-swf-pack).
-If you try to use a SWF without the pack installed, we should issue a warning.
+If you need to use a SWF in a module, please install the [cd-swf-pack](/cdig/cd-swf-pack).
+TODO: If you try to use a SWF without the pack installed, we should issue a warning.

-### Smartphone Support Dropped
-As discussed.

 ### Merge cd-foundtaion into cd-module